Rediscovering Yourself When You Feel Lost and Uninterested With Life

 - Rediscover passions.
 What brings joy to your daily life?
 What things do you enjoy doing?

 Try out new hobbies to find things you enjoy.
 Enrol in new classes, meetup events or solo travel in the hopes that something will eventually bring joy through one of them!

 Volunteer your time for perspective.
 Helping others stops us overthinking about our own lives and forces us to gain empathy for someone else instead.

 Dig deep and redefine goals.
 What do you want from life?
 Where do you see yourself in 5 or 10 years?

 Identify your strengths and weaknesses.
 What things are you good at?
 What are you uniquely skilled at?
 What activities get you in a state of flow?

-6 Things to note when you’re feeling lost and uninterested with life
+6 things to remember when you’re feeling lost and uninterested with life:

 1. This feeling is temporary.